Ten Top Whisky Distillery Tours In Scotland

 Unsurprisingly, the neighbouring river means that Deanston Mill can generate its own power, as it did when it spun cotton.
 At the time, a now ghostly-looking waterwheel harnessed the force of the river’s current.
 Although previously claimed to be the largest in Europe, the defunct waterwheel remains are now entirely ornamental.
 Nowadays, replacement turbines provide efficient and environmentally-friendly power.

-GlenDronach occupies a prime place in lush farming countryside; its name comes from the Gaelic for Valley of the Brambles.
-As one might infer, it is possible to pick a few blackberries in the grounds for a delightful amuse-bouche before taking a tour of this veritable Victorian village.
-Finally, why not treat the palate to an altogether different experience in the darkly themed yet indisputably inviting whisky tasting bar?
+GlenDronach occupies a prime place in the lush farming countryside; its name comes from the Gaelic for Valley of the Brambles.
+As one might infer, it is possible to pick a few blackberries on the grounds for a delightful amuse-bouche before taking a tour of this veritable Victorian village.
+Finally, why not treat the palate to an altogether different experience in the darkly themed yet indisputably inviting whisky-tasting bar?

 Built in the 1960s, the new Clynelish distillery is next to the original building – which dates back to 1819 – and the coastal village of Brora.
 The smokey bottlings here come from the same stills as Brora whisky, widely revered as the Holy Grail of lost malts.
 Its new owners Diageo plan to re-commission that coveted label.
 Historically too, this producer also has links with the highly respected Johnnie Walker Gold Label blend.

 Drivers heading northwards from Inverness could well mistake the site for a hydroelectric power station.
 After all, pagoda-style roofs are no longer necessary in distilleries that opt for off-site malting.
 Also, there is little other visible indication of the installation’s production capacity.
 Nonetheless, the Clynelish can bottle nearly five million litres of whisky a year; it boasts three washes and the same number of spirit stills.